-- Pre-toasting the bread in the skillet allows you to avoid overcooking the eggs once they're cracked in.
+- Pre-toasting the bread in the skillet allows you to avoid overcooking the eggs.

-Add remaining butter and carefully flip both slices of bread, making sure the eggs don't break.
+Add remaining 2 tablespoons (30g) butter and carefully flip both slices of bread, making sure the eggs don't break.
 Add a cheese slice to the top of each bread slice.
 Cook, swirling pan occasionally, until golden brown on second side.

 Close sandwich with cheese inside and continue to cook, flipping occasionally, until eggs are soft-cooked and cheese is melted, about 1 minute longer.
 Serve immediately.

 Small can, biscuit cutter, or Mason jar ring; large cast iron or nonstick skillet

 |Total Sugars 4g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|